 Medications to Treat Hyperhidrosis

-Sometimes doctors will prescribe daily or as needed medication to control excess sweating.
-Below are some commonly used drugs that help combat hyperhidrosis.
+Sometimes doctors will prescribe daily or as-needed medication to control excess sweating.
+Below are some commonly used prescription and over-the-counter drugs that help combat hyperhidrosis.

-In older adults, long term anticholinergic consumption has been linked to an increased risk of dementia and brain atrophy, for example.
-Anticholinergics include glycopyrrolate (Robinul), oxybuntin (Ditropan), benztropine, and propantheline.
-Other side effects include dry mouth, constipation, blurry vision, and an increased heart rate as well as confusion, difficulty concentrating, and difficulty remembering things.
+In older adults, long-term anticholinergic consumption has been linked to an increased risk of dementia and brain atrophy, for example.
+Anticholinergics include glycopyrrolate (Robinul), oxybutynin (Ditropan), benztropine, and propantheline.
+Other side effects include dry mouth, constipation, blurry vision and an increased heart rate, as well as confusion, difficulty concentrating and difficulty remembering things.

 From beta blockers to benzodiazepines, some doctors prescribe anti-anxiety medications to manage underlying symptoms of stress, fear and worry that trigger sweat production (via activation of the sympathetic nervous system).
 By reducing emotional influences known to cue the nervous system into high arousal and, as a result, trigger excess sweating, many individuals will experience drier underarms and palms merely because they are calmer.